euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/04Branding/WorkspaceONE_Android_Branding.md

     For example:

-    -   Upload an image to the Android Background Image Medium slot.
-It is recommended to use a small image file, no more than 100kb in size.
+    -   Upload images to all the Android Background Image slots.
+It is recommended to use small image files, no more than 100kb in size.

-        The image that you upload will appear on the SDK splash screen that is displayed when the application starts cold.
+        One of the images that you upload will appear on the SDK splash screen that is displayed when the application starts cold.

-    -   Upload an image to the Android Company Logo Phone slot.
-It is recommended to use a small image file, no more than 100kb in size.
+    -   Upload images to all the Android Company Logo Phone and Tablet slots.
+It is recommended to use small image files, no more than 100kb in size.

-        The image that you upload will appear on the SDK login screen that is displayed when, for example, the end user sets a passcode after registration.
+        One of the images that you upload will appear on the SDK login screen that is displayed when, for example, the end user sets a passcode after registration.

     -   Set the Primary Color value.